-How a Bushel-Powered Co-op in Ohio is Changing the Way Elevators and Growers do Business for the Better
+How a Bushel-Powered Co-op in Ohio is Changing the Way Grain Facilities and Growers do Business for the Better

 In 1843, a group of millworkers went on strike in Rochdale, England.

 Like so many others, they wanted better pay, conditions, and quality of life.
 Also like so many others, it failed.

 Their local economy was in shambles, and common folks faced an uphill battle just to put food on the table.
 Worse, shopkeepers had a nasty habit of adulterating their goods to increase their own profit margins from the already-thin wallets of their common patrons.